 Here is how the S&P 500 index has done.
 The SPDR S&P 500 ETF (SPY) was used to generate the seasonality figures.

-March, April, May, July, August, November, and December are stronger months.
+- Best Months: February March, April, May, July, August, October, November, and December

 Nasdaq 100 Seasonal Patterns